Das Racist: Deal with Sony and second studio album (2012)

 At their concert of June 9, 2012 at Bonnaroo Music Festival, the duo stated that they would begin work presently on their second album, for which they have already written material.
-In an episode of the second season of A Day in the Life, Das Racist were seen recording a new song, titled "People All Over the World".
+In an episode of the second season of A Day in the Life, Das Racist were seen recording a new song, titled "People All Over the World" and hanging out with Philip Glass and Lou Reed.
+Reed asked the group to open his upcoming European tour.
+They played on the same stage at Glass's annual Tibet House charity event at Carnegie Hall.
 In July 2012, Das Racist signed a deal with Sony/Megaforce Records for their next album, and shortly thereafter, their song "Girl" appeared in a commercial for Kmart.

-Break up
+Breakup

 In December 2012, Heems announced to a crowd at the On3 Festival in Munich that Das Racist had broken up.
 In response, Kool A.D. tweeted that he had left the band two months prior but had been keeping his departure under wraps.
 The breakup came after they had signed a record deal and were to release a "proper album", followed by a tour.
 Dapwell told Spin, "We had a plan to break up around May.
 We had just signed this record deal and we were going to put out one proper album and then go on a farewell tour, release a proper breaking up statement that could have been really funny, maybe a weird, stupid video.
 Now, all of that has gone to shit."
 Speaking to Rolling Stone, Vazquez said he and Suri had been "trying to do slightly different things" professionally and artistically.